DMVis/DMVis/documentation/components/label.md

 Opacity of the label.

-## rectOpacity
+## backgroundOpacity

 - Type: `number`
 - Default: Same as `opacity`

-Opacity of the rectangle behind the label.
+Opacity of the background of the label.

 ## originX